-People spend an average of 49-60 hours a week in their beds, which inevitably gets bed sheets dirty.
+People spend an average of 49-60 hours a week in bed, inevitably getting their bed sheets dirty.

-However, you may feel that your bed sheets are clean enough or only wash them once a month when they smell.
-This may seem harmless, but it can have health implications.
+You may feel that your bed sheets are clean enough or only wash them once a month when they smell.
+This may seem harmless enough, but it can have severe health implications.

-Unwashed bed sheets will start to smell and cause skin conditions like acne, rashes, eczema, and infected open wounds.
-That’s because unwashed bed sheets contain dirt, body oils, sweat, dead skin cells, skin care products, and dust mites.
+Unwashed bed sheets smell and cause skin conditions like acne, rashes, eczema, and infected wounds.
+Dirty bed sheets contain dirt, body oils, sweat, dead skin cells, skin care products, and dust mites.

 Is it Bad To Not Wash Your Bed Sheets?

-Unclean bed sheets can lead to skin conditions, infections, poor hygiene, and even infestations.
-Also, many substances build up in the fibers when you don’t wash bedsheets.
-These include the following:
+Unclean bed sheets can lead to skin conditions, infections, poor hygiene, and infestations.
+Also, many substances build up in the fibers when you don’t wash bed sheets, including the following:

 We shed thousands of skin cells daily, not to mention the oils, sweat, and dirt our bodies can bring to bed.
-So, it’s easy to see how quickly unwashed sheets can become unhygienic.
+It’s easy to understand how quickly unwashed sheets can become unhygienic.

 Will Unwashed Bed Sheets Hurt My Skin?

-If you sleep in a dirty bed night after night, you risk developing skin issues, including acne.
+If you sleep in a dirty bed night after night, you risk developing skin issues like acne.

-No matter how well you clean your skin and hair, you’ll not stay clean if you get into a dirty bed.
-Over time, this will impact your physical health and can escalate to rashes and eczema.
+No matter how well you clean your skin and hair, you won’t stay clean if you get into a dirty bed.
+Over time, this will impact your health and can escalate to rashes and eczema.

 Even small cuts and gashes can become infected.
 According to PLOS Medicine, sanitation is of fundamental importance for maintaining good health.